THE NAVIGATION TOOL TO HISTORICAL PAGES ON THIS WEB SITE ARE AT THE TOP OF THIS SCREEN SHOWN IN WHITE FONT ON A BURNT ORANGE BACKGROUND.

 2005- 56-16 National champions

 Augie says that the 2005 team was special because they had confidence and enjoyed playing the game.
 This team found a "fabulous balance of competitive genius and boyish fun."
+This was Texas 4th straight appearance at the CWS.

 Tough road to the CWS.
 In regional play lost to Arkansas and Mississippi but fought back and won 5 elimination games to make it to the CWS.